cornell-dti/trends-in-web-dev-website/versioned_docs/version-2025fa/assignment4.md

    ```bash
    pnpm dlx degit cornell-dti/trends-mono-fa25/hw-4-starter a4
    ```
 2. Open the folder in your IDE.
-Make sure you open the directory right above `src`.
+Make sure you open the directory right above `pages`.
 3. Download dependencies.
    ```bash
    pnpm install